 He makes and appearance in Batman: Arkham Asylum alongside the Joker and many other classic villains, Bane is a boss in the game and his appearance without exposure to Venom is a lot like his Batman and Robin movie version.
 When not pumped full of Venom he is rather thin, weak and sickly looking.
 In the game he is force-fed an enhanced version of Venom developed by Joker and Dr. Penelope Young.
 They intended to use the enhanced Venom to create an entire army of Banes to take over Gotham City.

-Bane appears in Batman: Arkham Origins, the latest addition to the Arkham series that serves as a prequel to Arkham Asylum.
+Bane appears in Batman: Arkham Origins, a prequel to Arkham Asylum.
 He is one of the eight assassins attempting to hunt down Batman and collect Black Mask's 50 million dollar bounty.
-He is the finale assassin (In the main storyline).
+He is the final assassin (In the main storyline).
 When Batman is in Blackgate prison, Joker hooks himself up to an electric chair that is powered by Bane's heart beat, knowing that Batman will have to kill either himself, Joker, or Bane.
-Batman fights and is about to defeat Bane, but Bane gives himself a huge dose of venom, making him huge and strong, (Similar to his appearance in Arkham City and Asylum).
+Batman fights and is about to defeat Bane, but Bane gives himself a huge dose of venom, making him huge and strong, (similar to his appearance in Arkham City and Asylum).
 Batman weakens him by pushing him into an electric wall, then captures him with Deathstroke's line launcher.
 Bane found out that Batman is Bruce Wayne, but exposure to the TN-1 gave him long-term memory lost making him forget about Bruce Wayne being Batman.

-In Arkham Knight Bane has no physical appearance.
-This is because he was transferred back to Santa Prisca.
-But as an easter egg you can find his venom back pack.
+In Arkham Knight Bane does not appear, having been transferred back to Santa Prisca, but as an easter egg you can find his venom back pack.

 DC Universe Online